 Directed readings under the guidance of an instructor.
 Several short analytical papers required.
 Enrollment restricted to students who have obtained consent of instructor and discipline advisor.

 Seminar in European History

 An intensive look at selected areas of European History.
 A capstone course for history majors in which they draw from their previous work and write a paper focusing on their primary theme.
-Prerequisites: HIST 301 or consent of instructor.
+Prerequisites: HIST 301.

 Seminar in United States History

 An intensive look at selected areas of United States History.
 A capstone course for history majors in which they draw from their previous work and write a paper focusing on their primary theme.
-Prerequisites: HIST 301 or consent of instructor.
+Prerequisites: HIST 301.

 Seminar in Latin American History

 An intensive look at selected areas of Latin American History.
 A capstone course for history majors in which they draw from their previous work and write a paper focusing on their primary theme.
-Prerequisites: HIST 301 or consent of instructor.
+Prerequisites: HIST 301.

 Seminar in African History

 An intensive look at selected areas of African History.
 A capstone course for history majors in which they draw from their previous work and write a paper focusing on their primary theme.
-Prerequisites: HIST 301 or consent of instructor.
+Prerequisites: HIST 301.

 Seminar in World History

 An intensive look at selected areas of World History.
 A capstone course for history majors in which they draw from their previous work and write a paper focusing on their primary theme.
-Prerequisites: HIST 301 or consent of instructor.
+Prerequisites: HIST 301.

 Seminar in Asian History

 An intensive look at selected areas of Asian History.
 A capstone course for history majors in which they draw from their previous work and write a paper focusing on their primary theme.
-Prerequisites: HIST 301 or consent of instructor.
+Prerequisites: HIST 301.

 On-site work for a historical agency such as an archive or museum, or providing historical research for a business or public agency.
 Requires assigned readings in theory and historical background, and a sustained project.
 May be repeated for a total of three (3) units.
 Arranged upon request through the History discipline.
 Prerequisites: Fifteen (15) units of upper-division History work, and consent of supervising faculty and discipline advisor.

 Development of an extended research paper using primary and secondary sources in consultation with a faculty advisor.
-Prerequisites: Fifteen (15) units of upper-division History work including HIST 301.
+Enrollment Requirement: Fifteen (15) units of upper-division History work including HIST 301.
 Enrollment restricted to students who have obtained consent of instructor and discipline advisor.

 History and Applied Media Technology

 Introduction to various techniques in applying media technology to present historical research and interpretation.
 May include, but is not limited to, online instructional techniques, web-based archival preservation or museum presentations, multimedia presentations of historical findings, and video presentations of historical topics.
-Advanced undergraduates interested in taking this course should consult the instructor.
+Enrollment restricted to graduate students; advanced undergraduates need consent of instructor to enroll.

 Experiential Learning in Public History

 Introduction to the field of public history, combining graduate level training in the theory and methods of public history with a minimum of 30 hours of an internship in a field placement.
 This course will consider issues in archival techniques, museum exhibition, oral history, historical preservation, and local history.
-Advanced undergraduates interested in taking this course should consult the instructor.
-May be repeated for a total of six (6) units.
+May be repeated for a total of six (6)units.
 Enrollment restricted to graduate students; advanced undergraduates need consent of instructor to enroll.

 Teaching History: Theory and Practice

 Introduction to the issues and techniques involved in the effective teaching of history at all levels.
 The course will cover the historical context of history teaching; major themes in world and U.S. history; and methods that teachers can use to involve students in actively learning about the past.
 Special emphasis will be placed on the use of technology in the classroom.
-Advanced undergraduates interested in taking this course should consult the instructor.
+Enrollment restricted to graduate students; advanced undergraduates need consent of instructor to enroll.

 History Teaching Practicum

 Practical applications of teaching history in the college or university classroom for graduate teaching assistants.
 Enrollment restricted to students who have obtained consent of instructor.
 Graded Credit/No Credit.

 Advanced Seminar in Ancient History